bitsmuggler/browser-document-encryption-showcase/README.md

-# 🔐 Local PDF Encryption with React
+# 🔐 Browser Document Encryption Showcase

 This showcase demonstrates how to securely encrypt and decrypt PDF files in the browser - without sending data to a server.